 - access to general forms required to engage in clinical experiences

 The website also provides important information and links regarding licensure requirements.
 Through this website, you can access your Council on Teacher Education (CoTE) portal to allow you to complete required training such as Blood Borne Pathogens, Safety Training, and Mandated Reporter Training.

 Common Assessment Plan & Licensure

 Requirements for licensure are set by the Illinois State Board of Education, Council on Teacher Education Council Executive Committee, and the University of Illinois at Urbana-Champaign colleges and departments that offer licensure programs.
-All candidates for licensure must satisfy the requirements of the Common Assessment Plan for their program (CAP for Undergraduate Teaching Candidates) and pass Illinois State Licensure (ILTS) tests appropriate to their licensure major.
+All candidates for licensure must satisfy the Council on Teacher Education Transition Points, college and program requirements, and pass Illinois State Licensure (ILTS) tests appropriate to their licensure major.

 Students who do not meet minimum grade point average criteria, listed in the CAP, must petition the Council on Teacher Education for permission to student teach.
 For a petition to be approved, the student must provide evidence of extenuating circumstances.